Sv443-Network/UserUtils/README.md

 NonEmptyArray<TItem = unknown>
 ```

-This type describes an array that has at least one item.
+This generic type describes an array that has at least one item.
 Use the generic parameter to specify the type of the items in the array.

 <details><summary><b>Example - click to view</b></summary>